 The original Partnership states were grandfathered, but the Partnership was halted by the 1993 budget bill (“OBRA” – Omnibus Reconciliation Act of 1993), which said that new states could offer asset protection only during the policyholder’s lifetime.
 At death, the state was required to seek estate recovery for Medicaid’s payment.
 This happened because of concern that the Partnership would cause Medicaid utilization to increase, when in fact, the opposite is true.
-Since the Partnership for Long-Term Care was implemented in the early 90s, only about 535 policyholders out of almost 350,000 policies sold in all four operational Partnership states as of 12/31/11 have had to turn to Medicaid for help after using their long-term care insurance benefits first!
+Since the Partnership for Long-Term Care was implemented in the early 90s, less than 1000 policyholders out of the total policies sold in all four original Partnership states as of 2019 have had to turn to Medicaid for help after using their long-term care insurance benefits first!
 (Info available on original Partnership states’ websites.)

 The Partnership Expansion Post-Deficit Reduction Act

 Partnership policies offered by new states are required to: